prathimacode-hub/DS-ScriptsNook/Deep Learning/Convolutional Neural Networks/README.md

 **USAGE**

-I have choosed this issue specifically to contribute about CNN.
+I have choosed this issue specifically to prove the power of Convolutional Networks for image datasets.

 **USE CASES**

-All types of Image Processing
+All types of Image Processings.

 **LIBRARIES USED**